 Duration: 12 months.

-Entry requirements: A second class honours degree, or its equivalent, in a subject relevant to Computer Science, Mathematics or Statistics.
+Entry requirements: An upper-second class honours degree, or its equivalent, in a subject relevant to Computer Science, Mathematics or Statistics

 Funding: All applicants should consult our information on fees and funding.

 For further information please see our website